Credit Unions vs Banks

 • High fees for checking & savings accounts

-Differences between Credit Unions and Banks
+Banking With Credit Unions vs Banks

 Credit Union vs Bank: Interest Rates

 Profit sharing with credit unions is in the form of dividends, which are also known as patronage rebates.
 The profit sharing that you receive can effectively lower your mortgage payments or boost your savings interest rate.
-This rebate or dividend is based on the products that you have with the credit union, and how much you have paid or received:
+This can be in the form of cash or surplus shares.
+Some credit unions require you to have a minimum number of surplus shares before you can redeem or withdraw your surplus shares.
+This minimum redemption amount is usually $1,000.

 Example of an Annual Credit Union Patronage Rebate